MarcosRissottoB/BUREA--Markdown-editor/README.md

 ## Use app

-- Read note: open your navigator in http://localhost:5000
+- List notes: open your navigator in http://localhost:5000
+- Read/remove: Click on show more to read content or delete to remove note.
-- New note, press button "New note", and add title and description (is required), then press Create.
+- Create new note, press button "New note", and add title and description (is required), then press Create.
-- Select note then click on button "delete" to remove note.
+- Edit note: Click "show more" in the note and then press "edit" for change the content.